hasakiXie123/Human-Simulacra/README.md

     replace "/root/Desktop/LLMP" with "/root/abc/Human-Simulacra/LLMP"
     # e.g., Attributes_Directory = "/root/abc/Human-Simulacra/LLMP/Characters/Attributes"
 ```

-### Chat with simulacra based on MACM/Prompt/RAG
-1. Adjust the following lines of Config/config.py to suit your situation:
+3. Adjust the following lines of Config/config.py to suit your situation:
 ```
 Model_for_evaluation = "gpt-4-1106-preview" # choose the base model for simulacra
 Model_for_agent = "gpt-4-1106-preview" ## agent in MACM